Google hits back against BT with patent lawsuits

-SAN FRANCISCO Google Inc (GOOG.O) and its Motorola Mobility unit struck back on Wednesday against BT Group Plc (BT.L), filing patent lawsuits against the British telecommunications group more than a year after BT launched its own lawsuit against Google.
+SAN FRANCISCO Google Inc and its Motorola Mobility unit struck back on Wednesday against BT Group Plc, filing patent lawsuits against the British telecommunications group more than a year after BT launched its own lawsuit against Google.

 BT, Britain's dominant fixed-line telecoms group, sued Google in 2011 over six patents related to mobile technology.
 But in a lawsuit filed on Wednesday in a California federal court, Google asserted four patents of its own.